Associate Professor of Higher Education

 Access and Equity; Diversity; Immigrant Issues; Higher Education; Race, Inequality, and Education; Legal Issues

-Dr. Stephen Santa-Ramirez (he/him/his) is an Assistant Professor of Higher Education at the University at Buffalo (UB), which operates on the unceded ancestral territory of the Seneca Nation of the Haudenosaunee Six Nations Confederacy.
-His vast experiences in U.S. higher education and student affairs include work in Multicultural and LGBT+ Affairs, Residential Life and Housing Services, and Migrant Student Services.
+Dr. Stephen Santa-Ramirez (he/him/his) is an Associate Professor of Higher Education at the University at Buffalo (UB), which operates on the unceded ancestral territory of the Seneca Nation of the Haudenosaunee Six Nations Confederacy.
+His vast experiences in U.S. higher education and student affairs include work in Multicultural and LGBT+ Affairs, Residential Life and Housing, and Migrant Student Services.
 In addition to teaching at UB, Dr. Santa-Ramirez has taught for the Philadelphia Freedom Schools, Michigan State University, The University of Texas at Arlington, and Arizona State University.

-In addition to authoring a host of book chapters, some of his recently published peer-reviewed articles can be located in The Review of Higher Education, NASPA's Journal of First-generation Student Success, Journal of Diversity in Higher Education, International Journal of Qualitative Studies in Education, Journal of Hispanic Higher Education, Journal of Negro Education, Education Sciences, and New Directions for Higher Education.
+In addition to authoring a host of book chapters, some of his published peer-reviewed articles can be located in The Review of Higher Education, The Journal of Higher Education, Journal of First-generation Student Success, Journal of Diversity in Higher Education, Journal of College Student Development, among others.
+Additionally, he was the special issue editor for New Directions for Higher Education (journal) titled "Equitable and Humanizing Research, Policy, and Practice With and For Undocumented Collegians in the United States."

-Dr. Santa-Ramirez is a 2022 National Academy of Education (NAEd)/Spencer Foundation Postdoctoral Fellow and a 2022 Diamond Honoree via ACPA - College Student Educators International, a prestigious honor for professionals who have made and continue to make a tremendous impact in the field of higher education and student affairs.
-He also received the 2023 UB Pillar of Leadership and the 2022 UB GSE S.T.A.R.
-Faculty Teaching awards.
-Furthermore, in recent years, he has received the Legacy of Leadership honor from West Chester University and was selected as a Fellow for NASPA's Emerging Faculty Leadership Academy, the American Association of Hispanics in Higher Education (AAHHE), and New York University's Faculty First-Look.
-He is also a Diversity Scholar via the University of Michigan’s National Center for Institutional Diversity and a recipient of the ACPA Latinx Network Community Advancement & Service Award.
+Dr. Santa-Ramirez is an award-winning scholar, including the 2026 Outstanding Advocate Award via ACPA's Coalition & Networks, the 2025 ASHE Early Career Award, a 2024-2026 ACPA Emerging Scholar, a 2022-2024 National Academy of Education (NAEd)/Spencer Foundation Postdoctoral Fellow, and a 2022 ACPA Diamond Honoree.
+He was also the recipient of a 2023-2024 UB Exceptional Scholar-Young Investigator Award, the 2022-2023 GSE S.T.A.R.
+Faculty Award for Research, 2023 UB Pillar of Leadership Mentoring Award from the UB Division of Student Affairs, and the 2020-2021 UB GSE S.T.A.R.
+Faculty Award for Teaching.
+Furthermore, in recent years, he has received the Legacy of Leadership honor from West Chester University and was selected as a SUNY DEISJ Fellow, a fellow for NASPA's Emerging Faculty Leadership Academy, the American Association of Hispanics in Higher Education (AAHHE), and New York University's Faculty First-Look.